EstherBaili/Getting-Serious-1---Highest-Population-Increase-/index.md

+# Getting Serious with Simple Examples -- Highest Population Increase
-# This is an exercise on re-organize row and column index, slicing, selecting and extracting dataset needed from a downloaded source.
+## This is an exercise on re-organize row and column index, slicing, selecting and extracting dataset needed from a downloaded source.
-## Key words in this exercise:
+### Key words in this exercise:
 - String Functions
 - MultiIndexing
 - DatetimeIndex